 Email : firstname.lastname@example.orgWebsite

 Frank Fagan, Ph.D, is Associate Professor of Law and a member of the LegalEDHEC research center.
 He specializes in law and economics.
 His writing spans the laws of contracts, torts, crimes, taxation, and corporations, and uses standard economic theory, econometrics, and big data prediction techniques.
 He has written extensively on the timing of lawmaking.
 His book, Law and the Limits of Government, is viewed as a leading treatment of the subject.
-His work in progress is varied, and considers regulatory approaches to contracts, the importance of the subconscious in compliance behavior, law’s treatment of automated bargaining, and the role of secrecy in agreements to settle litigation.
+His work in progress is varied, and considers regulatory approaches to contracts, the interaction between unconscious compliance and social networks, law’s treatment of artificial intelligence, and the role of secrecy in precautionary behavior.

 Papers can be viewed by clicking here.

 Virginia Journal of Law and Technology (2016), Virginia Law and Business Review (2015), International Review of Law and Economics (2015), West Virginia University Law Review (2014), European Journal of Law and Economics (2013)